kailash-manasarovar/statement/docs/timeline/2026/april.md

 - He answered that the seagull had been following him around in Dublin in a park, and the bird had reminded him of his mother.
 - I was amazed to remember this, and thought about [the tears from March 2023](../2023/march.md#dreaming-of-the-trumpet-teacher) and wondered if I'd channeled the man's mother at that moment...
 - And then later, I remembered my mother always told me she wants to be a seagull when she comes back, and I always had this feeling she'd be at the window ledge at my house looking for food, and following me around, and pooing everywhere.
 It was a bit of a joke between us.
+- And in September 2026, I realize that all the thoughts and ideas that convinced the oppressors they were winning and I knew nothing were put in my mind by God.

 ### Steve shares his past a little